PatSvedberg/QuizQuake/README.md

     # Pages:
     ## Index:
+    There is only one page, but 3 different divs and sections are activated and deactivated inside it.

+    * The Tutorial div:
+        * What the player i greeted with.
+It was a small explanation of the game and how to play it.
+At the buttom of the div there is a "continue" button that closes the div and opens the game-container.
+    * The Game-container section:
-    In this quiz, the player is presented with four possible answers and is required to pick the correct one.
+        * In this quiz, the player is presented with four possible answers and is required to pick the correct one.
+After answering the last question the game-container closes and the end game div opens.
+    * The End div
+        * The end game screen.
+Here the final score is presented.

     # UX
     ## Demographics: